Best Espresso Machines for Home Use.

 Which Coffee grinder?

-Any of the mid range espresso specialist grinders and upwards ought to pair well with the S1 Mini Vivaldi, including the Eureka Mignon Specialita, Baratza Sette 270, 270 wi, Mignon Oro Zero, Mignon XL or Baratza Forte, or commercial grinders including the Eureka Zenith or Eureka Atom.
+Any of the mid range espresso coffee specialist grinders and upwards ought to pair well with the S1 Mini Vivaldi, including the Eureka Mignon Specialita, Baratza Sette 270, 270 wi, Mignon Oro Zero, Mignon XL or Baratza Forte, or commercial grinders including the Eureka Zenith or Eureka Atom.

 Check Price - Shop Coffee